The Ultimate Quick Reference Guide to the U.S. Census for Genealogy

 1930 U.S. Census

-The 1930 U.S. Census was essentially the same as the 1920 schedule other than modifications to race classifications.
+The 1930 U.S. Census was essentially the same as the 1920 schedule other than modifications to race classifications and additional marriage information that was added back in (age at first marriage).
 Individuals that were of mixed racial lineage that included white were to be classified as the other race except for Native American persons that had a small percentage and identified as white.
 In the case of mixed racial lineage of two minority racial backgrounds, individual was to classify as race of father.

 The following states have a Soundex index in which surnames are grouped phonetically: AL, AR, FL, GA, KY, LA, MS, NC, SC, TN, VA, WV.